scarlqq/pycounts_s/README.md

 # pycounts_s

-Calculate word counts in a text file!
+Calculate word counts in a text file! a test

 ## Installation